5 Signs You Should Turn Down a Writing Project

 If a client really does plan on giving you that ‘large’ project at the bulk discounted rate you are offering, they should also be willing to make an advance payment for the entire project and not just a small portion of it.
 Any dilly-dallying on their part should raise warning signals in your head.

 Believe me, I’ve been there.
 More often than not, this is just a tactic to get the lowest possible rate.
-It saddens me to see how clients spend a fortune on advertising and several other marketing activities but when it comes to content writing, they use bargaining tactics to get the lowest possible rates.
+It saddens me to see clients spend a fortune on advertising and other marketing activities, yet when it comes to content writing, they use bargaining tactics to get the lowest possible rates.
+Take a stand; decide for yourself what your writing is worth.
+Do not sell yourself short.
+Respect your craft, and others will follow suit.

+What are your reasons for saying no to a project?
 Tell me about it in the comments section below, and thanks for reading!